rightedges/the-ml-vision-book/chapters/4-use-cases.md

 ML Vision is also becoming a guardian of safety.
 In crowded train stations or public squares, models can identify "anomalous behavior"—not in a scary, surveillance sense, but in a life-saving one.
 If a model detects a person stumbling near the edge of a platform or a package left in a precarious spot, it can alert staff instantly.
 This requires the **Consistency** of data we discussed in Chapter 2.
 To teach a machine what a "stumble" looks like vs. a "hurried walk," we need thousands of precisely labeled examples.
 The machine’s ability to protect us is limited by the quality of the "experience" we feed it.

+## 🚗 The Sovereign Automobile: Autonomous Driving

+Perhaps the most famous—and most difficult—application of computer vision is the quest for the self-driving car.
+While many companies use a mix of Radar, Lidar, and Cameras, **Tesla** has famously pioneered a "Vision-Only" approach.
+Their philosophy is simple: humans drive using only vision and a brain, so a machine should be able to do the same.

+### Occupancy Networks: Building 3D from 2D
+In Chapter 1, we learned that a camera captures a 2D grid of pixels.
+But a car lives in a 3D world.
+To bridge this gap, modern autonomous systems use **Occupancy Networks**.
+These are massive neural networks that take the 2D video feeds from multiple cameras and "reconstruct" a 3D volume of space.
+The model predicts which "Voxel" (a 3D pixel) is occupied by a truck, a curb, or empty air.
+- **The Data Challenge**: This requires the extreme **Data Rigor** of Chapter 2.
+To teach a car to understand depth without a laser (Lidar), it must have seen millions of miles of "experience."
+It must learn subtle cues, like how an object's size changes as it gets closer, to calculate distance with mathematical certainty.

+### The Shadow Problem and Edge Cases
+The real world is full of "Edge Cases."
+A shadow from a bridge might look like a solid wall to a poorly trained model.
+A white truck against a bright sky might disappear into the "noise."
+Solving these problems requires a combination of the **Global Attention** of Transformers (Chapter 3) to understand context and the **Synthetic Augmentation** of Chapter 2 to simulate dangerous scenarios that are too risky to test in the real world.
+- **Safety at the Edge**: Because a car moves at 70 mph, it cannot wait for a "Cloud" (Chapter 5) to tell it when to brake.
+The car must have a powerful **Edge Brain** that processes the world in milliseconds, making life-or-death decisions locally.

 ## 🏥 The Digital Diagnostic: Vision in Healthcare

 Nowhere is the precision of ML Vision more critical than in the field of medicine.
 Here, we move beyond simple identification into the realm of **Instance Segmentation**.